Orbis-Cascade-Alliance/nwda-editor/README.md

   * Clone nwda-editor into $TOMCAT_HOME/webapps/orbeon/WEB-INF/resources/apps, calling it 'nwda'
   * Clone the repository\_records into $TOMCAT_HOME/webapps/orbeon/WEB-INF/resources
   * The editor is now accessible by going to http://servername:8080/orbeon/nwda/edit/, and it will be able to save and load from the repository\_records using Orbeon's internal oxf: protocol.

+### 6. Edit config.xml ###
+In the nwda project folder, edit config.xml to update the &lt;tmp_path&gt;, if necessary.
+On a Windows system, use forward slashes instead of back slashes.